makerdao/mips/MIP10/mip10.md

 MIP10c2 subproposals must use the template located at **[MIP10c2-Subproposal-Template.md](MIP10c2-Subproposal-Template.md)**.

+**An Oracle Team may opt to skip this step and submit MIP10c3**

 1. A community member or other 3rd party publishes the [MIP10c2-Subproposal-Template.md](MIP10c2-Subproposal-Template.md) in the Oracle section of the Maker Forum.
 Typically this will be a 3rd party with a desire to consume the requested Oracle's data.

-2. Requests are reviewed by the Oracle Team(s) who then choose whether to take on the work required to submit [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and continue the Oracle Onboarding process.
+2. At this point the proposal is in limbo until one or more Oracle Teams commits to doing the work required to submit [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and continue the Oracle Onboarding process.

 This MIP is considered ratified once this MIP moves to Accepted status.
 ---